 Some of the highest unemployment rates

-A CSR strategy is defined as “the company’s contribution to sustainable development and their accountability towards the environmental and social impacts from their activities” but in Africa, like in many other countries around the world, this is poorly understood.
+A CSR strategy is defined as “the company’s contribution to sustainable development and their accountability towards the environmental and social impacts from their activities” but in Africa, like in many other continents around the world, this is poorly understood.

 For a large majority of business leaders and top executives, CSR often takes the form of short-term aid like donations and one off events but short-term aid won’t fix the challenges that some African economies face today.